 Train Missional Leaders

-You can support leadership training for ruling elders and lay leaders across Canada through the Elders’ Institute in the following ways:
+You can support leadership training for congregational leaders across Canada through your support of the Centre for Missional Leadership (CML) in the following ways:

 Fund new facilities

 - Conference Facilities

 Through its association with VST, from time to time St. Andrew’s Hall provides funding for library acquisitions.
 For example, from 2007 to 2009, we provided $30,000 for the acquisition of books in the area of Reformed Studies.